mkdocstrings/mkdocstrings/docs/usage/handlers.md

 It is based on [Griffe](https://github.com/mkdocstrings/griffe), which is an improved version of [pytkdocs](https://github.com/mkdocstrings/pytkdocs).

-Note that the experimental handler does not yet support third-party libraries like Django, Marshmallow, Pydantic, etc.
+Note that the experimental handler does not yet support all third-party libraries that the legacy handler supported.
-It is also not completely ready to handle dynamically built objects, like classes built with a call to `type(...)`.
-For most other cases, the experimental handler will work just fine.

 If you want to keep using the legacy handler as long as possible, you can depend on `mkdocstrings-python-legacy` directly,